lsp-plugins/lsp-site/config/README.md

 # DEBUGGING

-For debugging purposes the GNU Debugger (gdb) may be used: gdb --args ./lsp-plugins-profile <plugin-id>

 For debugging and getting crash stack trace with Ardour, please follow these steps:
   * Open console
   * Run ardour from console with --gdb option